XP

 Build a track record

 Your contribution history becomes your identity.
 Not your Twitter following, not who you know.
-What you've demonstrated — on-chain, verifiable by anyone.
+What you've demonstrated — verifiable by anyone.
 Claim a credential and your XP balance is snapshotted permanently.

 03